cehteh/unsynn/ROADMAP.md

   Add some scanf like DSL to generate these parsers. xmacro may use it like $(foo@Ident: values)
 * Braintfart: Memoization
-  in TokenIter:
+  - not before v0.3 maybe much later, this may be a good opportunity to sponsor unsynn development in TokenIter:
   ```text
    Rc< enum {